-Military veterans who came back to civilian life face difficulties in adapting to peaceful life flow that offers various opportunities for self-actualization.
-Many roads are open after retirement from service, college entrance and job search are traditional choice veterans choose.
+Military veterans who came back to civilian life face difficulties in adapting to a peaceful life flow that offers various opportunities for self-actualization.
+Many roads are open after retirement from service, college entrance, and job search are traditional choices veterans choose.

 This guide is all about that, after reading it you would be geared up to draft a resume not to feel sorry about.
 Let’s start.